MProuts/MProuts.github.io/source/_posts/2014-05-04-how-to-use-homebrews-version-of-git.markdown

 $ ls /usr/local/Cellar
 ```

 For convenience, Homebrew symlinks binaries nested within these directories to ```/usr/local/bin```.
-These links are how you access Homebrew binaries.
+These links are how you access and run Homebrew binaries.

 ```
 $ ls /usr/local/bin